William P. Dillingham: Public service

 Dillingham practiced law in Waterbury.
 A Republican, he served as Washington County State's Attorney from 1872 to 1876.
-From 1874 to 1876 he was Secretary of Civil and Military Affairs (chief assistant) for Governor Asahel Peck.
+From 1874 to 1876, he was Secretary of Civil and Military Affairs (chief assistant) for Governor Asahel Peck.
 In 1876, Dillingham was elected to the Vermont House of Representatives.
 From 1878 to 1882, he served in the Vermont State Senate.
-Dillingham served as Vermont's Commissioner of Taxes from 1882 to 1888, and served another term in the Vermont House in 1884.
+Dillingham served as Vermont's Commissioner of Taxes from 1882 to 1888, and was a member of the Vermont House again beginning in 1884.

-In 1888 Dillingham was elected the 42nd Governor of Vermont.
-He served the one two-year term available under the Mountain Rule, afterwards returning to the practice of law.
-Dillingham practiced in Montpelier with Hiram A. Huse and Fred A. Howland.
-Howland was Dillingham's nephew, and had studied law with Dillingham to qualify for admission to the bar.
+In 1888, Dillingham was elected the 42nd governor of Vermont.
+He served one two-year term available under the Mountain Rule, afterwards returning to the practice of law.
+He practiced in Montpelier with Hiram A. Huse and Fred A. Howland.
+Howland was Dillingham's nephew and studied law with Dillingham to qualify for admission to the bar.

 Dillingham was elected to the United States Senate in 1900, replacing temporary appointee Jonathan Ross and completing the term of Justin Smith Morrill, who had died in office.
-Dillingham was reelected in 1903, 1909, 1914 and 1920, and served until his death.
-His 1914 election was Vermont's first following passage of the Seventeenth Amendment to the United States Constitution.
+Dillingham was reelected in 1903, 1909, 1914, and in 1920, serving until his death.
+His 1914 election was Vermont's first after the passage of the Seventeenth Amendment to the United States Constitution.

-During his Senate career Dillingham was Chairman of the following committees: Transportation Routes to the Seaboard (Fifty-seventh Congress); Immigration (Fifty-eighth through Sixty-first Congresses); Privileges and Elections (Sixty-second, Sixty-sixth, and Sixty-seventh Congresses); and Establishing the University of the United States (Sixty-third through Sixty-fifth Congresses).
+During his Senate career Dillingham was Chairman of these committees: Transportation Routes to the Seaboard (Fifty-seventh Congress); Immigration (Fifty-eighth through Sixty-first Congresses); Privileges and Elections (Sixty-second, Sixty-sixth, and Sixty-seventh Congresses); and Establishing the University of the United States (Sixty-third through Sixty-fifth Congresses).

 Dillingham achieved prominence as the leading legislative spokesperson for restricting immigration during the Progressive Era.
-From 1907 to 1911, Dillingham chaired (concurrently with his Senate duties) the United States Immigration Commission, also called the Dillingham Commission, which concluded that immigration from Eastern and Southern Europe posed a serious threat to American society and culture and should be greatly reduced in the future.

-In 1903, Dillingham chaired a Senate subcommittee that investigated conditions in Alaska following the Klondike Gold Rush.
-During their trip, a new courthouse established near the Nushagak River village of Kanakanak was named in honor of the chairman and the surrounding community later adopted the name Dillingham, Alaska.
-While the subcommittee traveled extensively throughout Alaska, Dillingham never set foot in the Bristol Bay salmon fishing community that still bears his name.
+From 1907 to 1911, he chaired (concurrently with Senate duties) the United States Immigration Commission, also called the Dillingham Commission, which concluded that immigration from Eastern and Southern Europe posed a serious threat to American society and culture and should be greatly reduced in the future.
+In 1903, Dillingham chaired a Senate subcommittee which investigated conditions in Alaska after the Klondike Gold Rush.
+During the trip, a new courthouse established near Kanakanak, a village on the Nushagak River, was named in honor of the chairman and the surrounding community later adopted the name Dillingham, Alaska.
+While the subcommittee traveled extensively throughout Alaska, Dillingham never set foot in the Bristol Bay salmon fishing community which still bears his name.

 Business and civic endeavors

-Dillingham's business interests included serving as President of the Waterbury Savings Bank and a member of the National Life Insurance Company board of directors.
+Dillingham's business interests included serving as president of the Waterbury Savings Bank and a member of the National Life Insurance Company board of directors.

-He was active in the Methodist Church, and served as President of the Board of Trustees of the Montpelier Seminary (originally the Vermont Methodist Seminary), and a member of the University of Vermont Board of Trustees.

-Dillingham was a member of the Sons of the American Revolution, and served as President of the Vermont SAR organization.
+He was active in the Methodist Church and the President of the Board of Trustees of the Montpelier Seminary (originally the Vermont Methodist Seminary).
+He was a member of the University of Vermont Board of Trustees as well.
+Dillingham joined the Sons of the American Revolution, and served as the president of the Vermont SAR organization.